 Corns are raised hardened bumps or rough patches of skin on your toes, the sole of your foot or the heel.
 They might be yellow, waxy or flaky and sensitive to touch or cause pain when wearing footwear.
 They are not serious but can cause discomfort or pain, due to the irritation or inflammation caused by the pressure on the underlying skin.
 In order to keep or restore your personal comfort, it is important to treat your corns.

-Small corns usually go away by themselves if you avoid the pressure causing them.
+Small corns generally require little to no treatment and usually go away by themselves if you avoid the pressure causing them.
 If you have a corn that causes irritation or pain, there are several ways to relieve the pressure and treat the corn.
 When treated, corns usually take about two to four weeks to disappear.
 In all cases, taking care of your feet, washing and drying them well and moisturising them regularly helps.

 Please note, that if you have insensitive skin due to poor circulation, diabetes or nerve damage, you should consult a chiropodist before treating your corns.

-Scraping – Trimming by scraping is generally only necessary for large painful corns.
+Scraping – Trimming by scraping is generally only necessary for the removal of large painful corns.
 Scraping should be performed by a foot specialist.
 If you would like to trim your corn yourself you can file it.

 Filing – If you have a corn that is causing irritation, gently filing it down with a pumice stone might help to relieve pressure.
 It’s highly recommended to ensure the skin is moisturised/softened before filing.
 You should soak the corn in warm water for about 10 minutes beforehand to soften the skin.
 Dip the pumice stone in the water and then gently remove the dead skin by circular or sideways motions.
 Be careful not to remove too much skin as this might cause bleeding and infection.
 Instead, remove only small amounts and repeat the action regularly until the corn disappears.